 Khadr v.
 Canada (Minister of Foreign Affairs), 2004 FC 1145, at paras.
 26, 27.

-36 by ratifying States
+to Article 36 by ratifying States

 Under international law, a ratifying nation may attach limiting declarations or reservations to specific treaty provisions unless the reservation “is incompatible with the object and purpose of the treaty.”
 According to the United Nations Treaty Collection, some of the169 parties to the VCCR have attached reservations to various provisions of the treaty.
 However, no party to the treaty has attached any reservations to Article 36 that would limit the scope or effect of its language conferring rights on individual detainees.
 More significantly still, this uniform pattern of non-objection has continued after the ICJ decisions in LaGrand and Avena holding that Article 36 confers specific rights on individuals, violations of which are subject to domestic legal remedies.
 Ratifications of the VCCR postdating the ICJ decision in Avena (Cambodia, Monaco and Singapore) have attached no reservations to full acceptance of Article 36.

 In the three decades since the adoption of the VCCR in 1963, at least ten multilateral treaties have been approved that contain provisions requiring consular notification in the cases of foreign detainees.
 Each without exception enshrines the individual right of those detainees to consular information and communication, often incorporating the language of VCCR Article 36 verbatim.
 For example, article 16 of the UN Convention on the Protection of the Rights of All Migrant Workers and the Members of Their Families (1990) states: